JazKarit/hri_526/README.md

 ## Calibration
 Similar to the parent repo a menu can be summoned by raising your left hand.
 Uppon pressing the create anchor button the project will begin searching for the calibration QR code.
 Once found a frame will be drawn on the QR code.
 If this position is correct press the "Create Anchor" button.
-The resulting anchor ID will be printed on the console.
+The resulting anchor ID will be printed on the console as long as the device is plugged into the computer.
+To find the anchor ID, go to the output log and searched for the term "saved" using ctrl+F.

 ![image](https://github.com/dsaliba/hololens_unity_workspace/assets/69019487/19903e54-48e5-452b-8a2f-93b443ff3325)